framps/raspiBackupDoc/en/src/regressiontests-executed.md

   - The number of active services of the original image is verified with `service --status-all`.

-Every user of *raspiBackup* who uses additional options is strongly advised to is strongly advised to carefully test backup and restore after a version upgrade of *raspiBackup*.
+Every user of *raspiBackup* who uses additional options is strongly advised to carefully test backup and restore after a version upgrade of *raspiBackup*.
-Restore again carefully.
 In this context, please refer to the [disclaimer](introduction.md#disclaimer).